 - (1) Part 6 of the Instrument sets out reporting, systems capacity, and other requirements of a matching service utility.
-The term matching service utility expressly excludes a clearing agency.
+For the purposes of the Instrument, the term matching service utility expressly excludes a clearing agency.
 A matching service utility would be any entity that provides the services of a post-execution centralized matching facility for trade-matching parties.
 It may use technology to match in real-time trade data elements throughout a trade's processing lifecycle.
-A matching service utility would not include a registered dealer who offers "local" matching services to its institutional investor-clients. - (2) A matching service utility would be viewed by us as an important infrastructure system involved in the clearing and settlement of securities transactions.
+A matching service utility would not include a registered dealer who offers "local" matching services to its institutional investor-clients.
+In Québec, a person or company that seeks to provide centralized facilities for matching must, in addition to the requirements of the Instrument, apply for recognition as a matching service utility or for an exemption from the requirement to be recognized as a matching service utility pursuant to the Securities Act (Québec) or Derivatives Act (Québec).
+In certain other jurisdictions, in addition to the requirements of the Instrument, such person or company may be required to apply either for recognition as a clearing agency or for an exemption from the requirement to be recognized as a clearing agency.10 - (2) A matching service utility would be viewed by us as an important infrastructure system involved in the clearing and settlement of securities transactions.
 We believe that, while a matching service utility operating in Canada would largely enhance operational efficiency in the capital markets, it would raise certain regulatory concerns.
 Comparing and matching trade data are complex processes that are inextricably linked to the clearance and settlement process.
 A matching service utility concentrates processing risk in the entity that performs matching instead of dispersing that risk more to the dealers and their institutional investor-clients.
 Accordingly, we believe that the breakdown of a matching service utility's ability to accurately verify and match trade information from multiple market participants involving large numbers of securities transactions and sums of money could have adverse consequences for the efficiency of the Canadian securities clearing and settlement system.
-The requirements of the Instrument applicable to a matching service utility are intended to address these risks.
+The requirements of the Instrument applicable to a matching service utility are intended to address these risks. - 4.2 Initial information reporting requirements for a matching service utility Subsection 6.1(1) of the Instrument requires any person or company that carries on or intends to carry on business as a matching service utility to deliver Form 24-101F3 to the securities regulatory authority.
+We will review Form 24-101F3 to determine whether the person or company that delivered the form is an appropriate person or company to act as a matching service utility for the Canadian capital markets.
+We will consider a number of factors when reviewing the form, including: